erikaduan/r_tips/tutorials/p-sql_to_r_workflows/p-sql_to_r_workflows_part_2.md

   FROM education.student
   WHERE student_id <> 2

-  -- student_id is first filtered via WHERE and then renamed as hobbit_id via SELECT "
+  -- student_id is first filtered via where and then renamed as hobbit_id via select "
 ) %>%
   odbc::dbFetch() %>%